Advertiser Disclosure

 15% exclusive discount

-There are many reasons that people put off writing their wills.
+Many people put off writing their wills.
 It can be uncomfortable to think about death, plus writing a will sounds like a tedious and even expensive process.
-While traditionally writing your will could be lengthy and pricey, times have changed.
+But online wills have changed the industry and have become increasingly popular.

-Online wills have become increasingly popular.
-There are a few standout services in Alberta that allow you to use effective online templates to easily and quickly create an online will.
-We’ll cover the top four options right here.
+There are a few standout services in Alberta that let you use effective online templates easily and quickly to create an online will.
+Weโll cover the top four options right here.

 1. Canadian LegalWills

 LegalWills is a company based out of Ottawa, and they have been offering online wills in Canada for over 23 years.
-Their services simplify the will-writing process for Albertans.
+It provides templates give you more flexibility than you would if you opted for a free will kit.

-LegalWills also allows you to make unlimited updates to your will for free, and you can store your will on their platform for the remainder of your lifetime.
+LegalWills allows you to make unlimited updates to your will for free, and you can store your will on their platform for the remainder of your lifetime.

 Their will-creation form is written in clear, plain language, and you can complete it in about 20 minutes.
 With LegalWills, you can create a Last Will and Testament, Power of Attorney, or Living Will.

-• Cost: $39.95 for a standard Last Will and Testament, $99.95 for a Complete Estate Plan
+- Cost: $49.95 for a standard Last Will and Testament, $139.75 for a Complete Estate Plan

 2. Willful